CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/1-HWLayer/Security/BB_Eclipse_Heimlig.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Automotive ECUs require hardware-backed cryptographic services to protect keys and ensure secure boot, authentication, and encrypted communication.
+An open source HSM firmware written in memory-safe Rust reduces the attack surface compared to C-based implementations and enables transparent security auditing by the community.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system